A Little Summary

 Hi I’m Deana, creator of this blog – The Weekly Menu: Healthified Gluten-Free Comfort Foods.
 Thanks for stopping by!

-Hi I’m Deana.
-Thanks for stopping by!
-I’m 45 years old and glad to have made it this far in life!
-I’ve had some amazing ups and terrible downs in this life journey but for the most part really just livin’ a happy life!
+I’m 50 years old and glad to have made it this far in life.
+I’ve had some amazing ups and terrible downs in this life journey but for the most part really just figured out how to live a happy simple life.
 My husband, Brett, and I live in Austin, TX – the ATX – and focus on a life of simplicity.

 I so enjoy people of other cultures and appreciate the food and lifestyles.
 I work hard to make choices in my daily life that improve the lives of others and will not hurt or create injustice.

-Between my husband and I, we’ve loved three fur babies that have passed on to doggie heaven – Sunny the Lab, Benji the Maltipoo and Cassidy the Miniature Pinscher.
+Between my husband and I, we’ve loved three fur babies that have passed on to doggie heaven – Sunny the Lab, Benji the Maltipoo, and Cassidy the Miniature Pinscher.
 RIP Sweet Dogs.